 One done, it will be time to deal with the automation of processing and monitoring of the whole data pipeline from extraction to exposure.
 Usually, this part is handled by IT teams in large organisations.

-Part 2: Example of architecture based on Docker compose and hosted in the cloud.
+Example of an Architecture Based on Docker Compose and Hosted in the Cloud

-Before showing an example of architecture to deploy your ML prototype, we will precise what is Docker compose and its characteristics.
-In the previous article, we covered the basics of Docker.
+Before showing an example of architecture to deploy your machine learning model, we will precise what is Docker compose and its characteristics.
+In this article, we covered the basics of Docker.